 San Antonio (also called Sant Antoni de Portmany): the second largest city on the island.
-San Antonio is the go to place for mostly British youngsters.
-A noisy crowded city, especially during the summer months.
+San Antonio is the go to place for mostly younger people.
+A bit of a noisy crowded city, especially during the summer months.
 San Antonio is home to some bustling clubs as Eden, Es Paradis and The Zoo Project.
 There are several beautiful beaches nearby such as Cala Salada, Cala Bassa and Es Torrent.

 San Juan (also called Sant Joan de Labritja): This is the northern province.
 Generally it’s much quieter here compared to the southern part.
 San Juan is also the name of a lovely sleepy village.
 Here are the many real typical fincas (old Spanish farms).
 The north features some very nice beaches, such as Aguas Blancas or Benirras and Cala d’en Serra.
 However in high season Benirras will be particularly crowded on Sunday because of the recurring beach parties which we highly recommend.
 If you are looking to spend your holiday in a tranquil environment with beautiful houses and lots of peace we recommend the north.
 In addition, it is often cheaper than the south in terms of rental rates!